-A child’s first visit to the dentist should be enjoyable and positive.
+A child’s first visit to the dentist should be around 2-3 years old, enjoyable and positive.
 The more you and your child know about first visit, the better you will feel.
 Children are not born with a fear of the dentist, but they can fear the unknown.
 Executive Dental Arts makes a practice of using pleasant, non-frightening, simple words to describe your child’s first dental visit and treatment.
 We want you to feel at ease from the moment your family arrives at our dental office.

 When New Teeth Arrive